-22. (1) The Caymanian Status and Permanent Residency Board may, subject to section 24, grant the right to be Caymanian to any of the persons referred to in this section.

-(2) Any person who-

-- (a) has attained the age of eighteen years; - (b) satisfies the Board that he is the child or grandchild of a Caymanian born in the Islands; - (c) is legally and ordinarily resident in the Islands; and - (d) is not otherwise entitled to the right to be Caymanian, may apply to the Board for the grant of the right to be Caymanian.
+- 22. (1) The Caymanian Status and Permanent Residency Board may, subject to section 24, grant the right to be Caymanian to any of the persons referred to in this section. - (2) Any person who- - (a) has attained the age of eighteen years; - (b) satisfies the Board that he is the child or grandchild of a Caymanian born in the Islands; and - (c) deleted - (d) is not otherwise entitled to the right to be Caymanian, may apply to the Board for the grant of the right to be Caymanian.